Hades is the God of the Underworld, currently unscribed, voiced by Michael Beckett.

 The Underworld, currently located in the sub-basements of the God Complex HQ, God Complex, Greece

-Likes: Cerberus, expensive/exotic coffee, fast luxury sport cars and motorbikes, tending to his groves and gardens, screech owls, tattoos, tinkering with things, people watching, music (eclectic tastes), Marvel over DC (see you in Hell), leather office chairs, high-end wrist, and pocket watches.
+Likes: Cerberus, expensive/exotic coffee, fast luxury motors, tending to his groves and gardens, screech owls, tattoos, tinkering with things, people watching, music (eclectic tastes), leather office chairs, high-end watches.

-Dislikes: Depression, filth, wet socks, empty pockets, dead plants, rundown motors, missing pages in a book, deception, disloyalty, unbalanced ledgers and checkbooks, disorder and chaos.
+Dislikes: Depression, filth, wet socks, empty pockets, dead plants, missing pages in a book, deception, disloyalty, unbalanced ledgers and checkbooks, disorder and chaos.

 Flaws / Weaknesses